Class AA – New storeys on detached buildings in commercial or mixed-use

 Heads up: Class AA is all about rights concerning upward extensions.

-The Permitted Development rights let existing detached, semi-detached properties or in a terrace to be expanded upwards providing additional living space.
+The Permitted Development rights let existing detached, semi-detached properties or a terrace be expanded upwards providing additional living space.

 This legislation comes as a way to provide more room for growing families in the UK as well as hoping these measures help support financial recovery from the coronavirus pandemic by promoting development.